Our Five Points Of Difference

 I know, I know...It’s a pool right!
 Very rarely will an install include water.
 They plan to have your hose run for 4-6 days to fill the pool.
 Don’t get me wrong we occasionally top up with client's hoses BUT we are trucking in SEMI TRUCK LOADS of water to do the bulk of it.
 At $300 or more per load OR a stiff water and sewer bill...water is worth about $1,000

 We do the electric per code and the way we would want it at OUR house.
-We included a 100Amp electric panel upgrade on every project.
+We include a 120Amp electric panel upgrade on every project.
 Why?
 Because you need it.
 Very few homes are ‘provisioned’ for a pool even if the builder told you so.
-Our panel includes a timer, remote control, transformer for lighting, relays for future upgrades, a convenience plug outlet, and will support a heat pump, salt system, or any other option you may want to add today or down the road.
+Our panel includes a timer, remote control and transformer for lighting, relays for future upgrades, a convenience plug outlet, and will support a heat pump, salt system, or any other option you may want to add today or down the road.
 We also run the conduit from your existing breaker box to your new pool breaker / control panel.
-Again...don’t be fooled and talked into calling some ‘guy’ on Craig’s list to wire up your pool.
+Again...don’t be fooled and talked into calling some ‘guy’ on Craig’s list to wire up your swimming pool.
 Click here for a photo of an equipment pad.

 This one is easy to miss.
-Quite often a pool quote will note that ‘gravel not included’ or will mention that the first 40 tons is included and if more is needed it’s the responsibility of the client.
+Quite often a swimming pool quote will note that ‘gravel not included’ or will mention that the first 40 tons is included and if more is needed it’s the responsibility of the client.
 That's fine if you know that and want to provide gravel OR if your pool only needs 40 tons.
-Unfortunately few pools need only 40 tons.
+Unfortunately few inground pools need only 40 tons.
 60 to 90 is more reasonable.
-Also if the contract includes sand RATHER than gravel...watch out...It will get the initial pool quote down BUT Sand will ruin and crush a pool wall.
-Crushed limestone gravel on a normal pool project is going to cost about $1,500
+Also, if the contract includes sand RATHER than gravel...watch out...It will get the initial pool quote down BUT Sand will ruin and crush an in-ground pool wall.
+Crushed limestone gravel on a normal swimming pool project is going to cost about $1,900

 Add the 5 points up.

-Matthew of Luxury Pools gives you a tour of what a fiberglass pool installation should consists of.
+Matthew of Luxury Pools gives you a tour of what a fiberglass pool installation should consist of.
 From pool steps and features, design / layout, to concrete, to equipment, to water features we cover it.
 Matthew goes in depth on each component - how we install it and why.
-Please excuse the WIND- It's a bit noisy but hopefully you find this helpful.
+Please excuse the WIND- It's a bit noisy, but hopefully you find this helpful.